 - Assist in the coordination of staffing and recruitment processes

-- Plan onboarding strategies and perform new employees orientation to deliver an exceptional first-day experience
+- Plan onboarding strategies and perform new employees orientation to deliver an exceptional early experience

-- Recommend and develop employee relations practices to foster a positive employer-employee relationship
+- Recommend and develop employee relations practices to foster a positive employer-employee relations

 - Conduct and analyze exit interviews and make actionable recommendations based on data

-- Arrange seminars, workshops, and conferences based on each department’s needs
+- Arrange seminars, workshops, additional HR training, and conferences based on each department's needs

 - Bachelor's degree in Human Resources Management, Business Administration, or related field